Welcome!

 echolab is always looking for Ph.D. students who are interested in creating novel interactive systems.
 We are also looking for exceptional undergraduate students and master students to work with.
 Please apply to CS@VT.

-If you are in Virginia Tech already and would like to do research in Echolab, please fill out the following survey and I will respond. https://forms.gle/gfsvheq8U6YNrGby7
+If you are at Virginia Tech already and would like to do research in echolab, please fill out the following survey, and I will respond. https://forms.gle/gfsvheq8U6YNrGby7

 We envision that echolab is…